topasmc/topas-docs/parameters/physics/optical.rst

 Optical Surfaces
 ~~~~~~~~~~~~~~~~

-If perfect smooth interface is between two dielectric materials, the users only needs to provide the refractive index.
+If a perfect smooth interface is between two dielectric materials, the user only needs to provide the refractive index.
 In all other cases, a surface or optical boundary needs to be defined.
 There exist two kinds of surfaces: the border surface that delimits the boundary between two components; and the skin surface which surrounds one single component.
 Border surface is ordered in the sense that the order of the components matters, two border surfaces can exists between a pair of components.
 Thus, the follow parameters define two surfaces for a pair of components::

     s:Ge/MyComponent1/OpticalBehaviorTo/MyComponent2 = "MySurface1"